phalcon-orphanage/docs/pl/reference/routing.rst

         'action'     => 'login'
     ))->setHostName('admin.company.com');

-Hostname can also be regular expressions:
+The hostname can also be passed as a regular expressions:

 .. code-block:: php